iQoncept - Fotolia

 Resilience is often juxtaposed with business continuity, and there has been considerable debate in recent years whether BC results in resilience or vice versa.
 The traditional view is that each addresses the organization's ability to recover and restore operations following a disruptive event.
 Some feel BC is the process and resilience is the end state.

-ISO 22316 helps clarify the nature and scope of resilience, itself a somewhat difficult condition to evaluate.
+ISO 22316:2017 helps clarify the nature and scope of resilience, itself a somewhat difficult condition to evaluate.
 The standard identifies key components so that an organization can assess its resilience; define, implement and measure improvements; and identify and recommend good practices for ensuring resilience based on existing standards and disciplines.
-This is where an organization may make reference to ISO 22301:2012 (Societal security -- Business continuity management systems -- Requirements) and ISO 22313:2012 (Societal security -- Business continuity management systems -- Guidance on the use of ISO 22301.
+This is where an organization may make reference to ISO 22301:2019 Security and resilience -- Business continuity management systems -- Requirements and ISO 22313:2020 Security and resilience -- Business continuity management systems -- Guidance on the use of ISO 22301.

-Additional reference standards to complement ISO 22316 can include ISO 27001 (information security) and ISO 31000 (risk management).
-In addition, one relevant non-ISO standard is ASIS SPC.1-2009, Organizational Resilience: Security, Preparedness and Continuity Management Systems -- Requirements with Guidance for Use.
+Additional reference standards to complement ISO 22316:2017 can include ISO/IEC 27001 (information security) and ISO 31000 (risk management).
+In addition, one relevant non-ISO standard is ASIS SPC.1-2009 Organizational resilience: Security, preparedness and continuity management systems -- Requirements with guidance for use.

 Dig Deeper on Disaster recovery planning - management

 Disaster recovery planners use several metrics to craft a plan suited to their organizations.
 Quantitative and qualitative impact are two helpful ...
 Continue Reading